 Multi-cluster Services

-Multi-cluster Services (MCS) is both an API standard for Services that span clusters and a GKE controller that provides service discovery across GKE clusters.
-The multi-cluster Gateway controller uses MCS API resources to group Pods into a Service that is addressable across or spans multiple custers.
+Multi-cluster Services (MCS) is an API standard for Services that span clusters and its GKE controller provides service discovery across GKE clusters.
+The multi-cluster Gateway controller uses MCS API resources to group Pods into a Service that is addressable across or spans multiple clusters.

 The multi-cluster Services API defines the following custom resources: